htn403/htn403.github.io/_posts/2019-04-27-from-sketches-to-html-css-code.md

 In this post, we discuss our approaches to address the above problem, which is formally described as follows.
 Given a set of HTML tags $$\mathcal{T}$$, classes $$\mathcal{C}$$ of CSS libraries, and a screenshot $$I$$ of a target mock-up UI, we generate a HTML program $$P$$ that renders $$I$$.

 We experiment with two different approaches: supervised and reinforcement learning (RL).
 In the reinforcement learning approach, we aim to learn a Deep Q-network to synthesis HTML program without labelled data.
 Because the problem space in RL is enormous and we have limited resources, we have not successfully made RL work.
 The details of our RL approach is described in the Appendix.
 In the supervised approach, we use CNN to encode the target image $$I$$ and LSTM to decode the HTML program $$P$$ from $$I$$.
-In our empirical evaluation, it outperforms the current state-of-the-art (pix2code) significantly by 19.7% (accuracy).
+In our empirical evaluation, it outperforms the current state-of-the-art (pix2code) significantly by 19.7% in term of accuracy.

 The most relevant work to this problem is pix2code [1], which also synthesizes HTML programs from images.
 Besides the difference between neural network architectures, their approach first generates domain specific language (DSL) programs and then, translate DSL programs to final HTML programs.
 Using DSL makes this problem easier because the lengths of programs are smaller.
 However, creating DSL may take lots of time, and we may need to develop different DSLs or DSL-to-HTML converters for different CSS libraries.
 By directly generating HTML/CSS program, our approach is more natural to adapt to various CSS libraries and can access a tremendous amount of publicly available training data in open source projects and websites.